exasol/public-knowledgebase/Support-and-Services/usage-insights-hub-faq.md

 ## How is data transferred?

 Once data is collected by the nodes inside the cluster, it is converted into the Influx line protocol and shipped to our Data Gateway (harvester.exasol.com).
 The connection uses SASL over SSL.
-Data will be sent to the monitoring stack via the Internet.
+Data will be sent to the Usage Insights Hub stack via the Internet.

 Encrypted data is sent using three ports: